2024 Weiss/NEUDC Distinguished Paper Award

 Abstract

-We conduct a field experiment in 112 rural Ugandan schools where we shock the labor structure of the schools by exogenously adding staff of different types.
-We assess students on numeracy and literacy.
-We also conduct time use surveys to measure how different types of workers (teachers and administrators) within schools allocate their time across tasks.
-We find that adding workers to schools significantly improves student numeracy and results in substantial reallocation of tasks across workers.
-We show how to use the results of this experiment to estimate a task-based production function for schools in which workers of different types differ in their comparative advantage across tasks and optimally allocate their time between tasks in order to maximize student learning.
+Education in developing countries is often plagued by the twin challenges of low school quality and tight educational budgets.
+Teachers and principals are constrained in how they spend their time, and staffing may not be optimal.
+To explore cost-effective personnel changes, we conduct a field experiment in 112 rural Ugandan schools where we shock the labor structure of the schools by exogenously adding staff of different types.
+We assess students on numeracy and literacy and measure impacts on the time allocation across tasks completed by different types of workers (teachers and administrators) within schools.
+We find that adding a new layer of management together with new workers significantly improves student numeracy by one-third of a standard deviation and results in the reallocation of time between tasks by existing workers.
+Using the experimental data, we estimate a task-based production function for schools in which workers of various types differ in their comparative advantage across tasks and optimally allocate their time between tasks in order to maximize student learning.
 Using the model, we can predict how student outcomes change with counterfactual worker composition.
-Our model predicts large potential improvements in student outcomes from cost-neutral changes in labor structure.
+We find a free lunch: counterfactual cost-neutral personnel changes can lead to large improvements in student outcomes, roughly one-quarter of a standard deviation in test scores for the median school.

 with Melissa McInerney, Jennifer M. Mellor, and Lindsay M. Sabik